stephenafamo/bob/website/vs/ent.md

 * **Ent** is code-first.
 The schema is defined in code and it then generates the entities using Ent-specific techniques.
 If you use a different tool for migration, you then have to manually ensure that your Ent schema is in sync with your database.

 * **Bob** is database-first.
-You generate your database using the first class tools for your DB (SQL, pgAdmin, migration pacakges).
+You generate your database using the first class tools for your DB (SQL, pgAdmin, migration packages).
 And then generate your models from your database.

 ## Query Building